SoumyabrataBanik/Wild-Oasis/README.md

 - **Email**: admin@example.com
 - **Password**: password
+-
 Please note that the sign-up page is accessible only to users authorized by the Admin.

+## How to get access to the website

+One way to get access to the website is to simply follow the steps below:
+**Step 1:** Clone the repository to a local folder in your PC.
+**Step 2:** Once cloned, head to the local folder and open it in terminal.
+**Step 3:** Run the command ```npm install```.
+Being a Linux user, I sometimes faced problems when running the command on my PC.
+If you face the same problem on Linux, please use: ```sudo npm install --unsafe-perm=true --allow-root```.
+Wait for the important dependancies to be downloaded.
+**Step 4:** After the dependancies are downloaded, in the same terminal run ```npm run dev```.

+**This should give you access to the website on a Localhost, usually ```localhost:5173```.

+## Another way to access the website

+In case you do not want to work extra hard with the repository and just want a simple demo.
+Then please visit this website deployed on netlify: [soumyabrata-banik-the-wild-oasis](https://soumyabrata-banik-the-wild-oasis.netlify.app/)

 # React + Vite